shanwai1234/GPWAS/README.md

 ```
 # Speed up the computation of GPWAS

 Depend on the size of actual data matrix you have, we recommend you to split your genotype matrix into multiple subsets if you have too many phenotypes or/and too dense SNP per gene or/and too many individuals in the given population.
+Then submitting jobs in parallel to a computing cluster would shorten computing time efficiently.